devm75/Beginner-Projects-Web-/README.md

 ### Hi there 👋 I'm Mohan
-🔭 I’m currently working on learning technologies related to Web Development and below is a list of projects done by me during the learing Journey!
+🔭 I’m currently working as a junior frontend developer and in my free time i like playing around with stuff realted  to Web Development and below is a list of projects done by me during the learing Journey!

 ## React Projects
 1. Todo App using Material UI ([Live](https://devm75.github.io/react-todo/)/[Code](https://github.com/devm75/react-todo))